Patient Safety Takes the Front Seat

 New opportunities for patient safety from the use of Big Data and mobile devices

-- Bioethical foundations in mHealth and Big Data – Christiane Woopen, Germany / Presentation (PDF file: 1.51 MB)
+- Bioethical Principles in mHealth and Big Data – Christiane Woopen, Germany / Presentation (PDF file: 1.51 MB)

-C. What’s helping the users’ choice? - Susanne Mauersberg (DEU)
+C. What’s helping the users’ choice? – Ilona Köster-Steinebach, Germany

 The central issue of the workshop will be the discussion of measures to prevent infections, in particular in the context of nosocomial infections and sepsis, but also to reduce the use of antibiotics, thus avoiding antimicrobial resistance.
 On this occasion it shall be examined to which extent national recommendations on infection prevention can also be applied at international level, and particularly in low- and middle-income countries.
 Along the discussion of strategies for implementing recommendations for action, aspects such as costs incurred by nosocomial infections and the involvement of patients within the scope of infection prevention will be covered.

-- Implementation of core components in a middle income country.
-What are the most important barriers? - Fernando Otaiza, Chile, Ministry of Health tbc
+- Implementation of Core Components in a Middle Income Country.
+What are the most important barriers? - Fernando Otaiza, Chile

-- Implementation of core components in a low income country.
-What are the most important barriers? - Catherine Cooper, Liberia, Vice-Minister of Health tbc
+- Implementation of core components in a Low Income Country.
+What are the most important barriers? - Catherine Cooper, Liberia / Presentation (PDF file: 2.43 MB)

-- How to measure the degree of implementation?
-Establishment of surveillance systems, external assessments vs self-assessment - Julie Storr, WHO tbc
+- How to Measure the Degree of Implementation?
+Establishment of Surveillance Systems, External Assessments vs Self-assessment - Julie Storr, United Kingdom

-- The development of a European surveillance system for HAI - Carl Suetens, ECDC / Presentation (PDF file: 3.2 MB)
+- The Development of a European Surveillance System for HAIs - Carl Suetens, ECDC / Presentation (PDF file: 3.2 MB)

 Chair: Prof. Dr. Matthias Rothmund